matt-sollie-clearscale/cs-aws-msp-monthly-check-poc/README.md

 ## Configuration

+### S3 Bucket Name (Parameter in each CloudFormation Template)

+The `stack.yaml` and `lambda.yaml` files define the S3 bucket name for the CUR data and reports.
+You can modify this file to adjust the bucket name.
+The name in this repo example may currently exist, and should be changed to a unique name for your environment.

 ### Service Map (`service_map.yml`)

 The `service_map.yml` file defines how AWS services are categorized.
-You can modify this file to adjust the classification logic.
+Modifications to this file will adjust the classification logic in the output to report for next generation service consumption

 Example:
 ```yaml